snowdaere/nws-alerts/README.md

 chmod +x main.py
 ./main.py
 ```
+You can exit the application with 'Q', and refresh and jump to the top of the list with 'R'.

 ## Configuration
 Configuration information can be found and changed by editing the variables in main.py.
 You can request certain types of alerts from certain